King & Balloon

-is a fixed shooter arcade video game released by Namco in 1980 and licensed to GamePlan for U.S. manufacture and distribution.
+is a 1980 fixed shooter video game developed and published by Namco for Japanese arcades; it was licensed to Game Plan for U.S. manufacture and distribution.
 It runs upon the Namco Galaxian hardware, based on the Z80 microprocessor, with an extra Zilog Z80 microprocessor to drive a DAC for speech; it was one of the first games to have speech synthesis.
 An MSX port was released in Japan in 1984.

 Gameplay

-The player controls two green men with an orange cannon, stationed on the parapet of a castle, that fires at a fleet of hot-air balloons.
-Below the cannon, the King moves slowly back and forth on the ground as the balloons return fire and dive toward him.
+The player controls two green men with an orange cannon, stationed on the parapet of a castle, that fires at a fleet of hot air balloons.
+Below the cannon, the King moves slowly back and forth as the balloons return fire and dive toward him.
 If a balloon reaches the ground, it will sit there until the King walks into it, at which time it lifts off with him.
 The player must then shoot the balloon to free the King, who will parachute safely to the ground.
-At times, two of more diving balloons can combine to form a single larger one, which awards extra points and splits apart when hit.
+At times, two or more diving balloons can combine to form a single larger one, which awards extra points and splits apart when hit.

 The cannon is destroyed by collision with balloons or their shots, but is replaced after a brief delay with no effect on the number of remaining lives.
-One life is lost whenever a balloon carries the King off the top of the screen; the game ends when all lives are lost.
+One life is lost when a balloon carries the King off the top of the screen; the game ends when all lives are lost.

 As in Galaxian, the round number stops increasing at round 48.

 Voice

 The King speaks when he is captured ("HELP!"), when he is rescued ("THANK YOU"), and when he is carried away ("BYE BYE!").
-The balloons make the same droning sound as the aliens from Galaxian, released in the previous year, and the cannon's shots also make the same sound as those of the player's ship (the "Galaxip") from the very same game.
+The balloons make the same droning sound as the aliens from Galaxian, released in the previous year, and the cannon's shots also make the same sound as those of the player's ship (the "Galaxip") from the same game.

-In the original Japanese version of the game, the King speaks English with a heavy Japanese accent, saying "herupu" ("help!"), "sankyū" ("thank you"), and "baibai" ("bye bye!").
+In the original Japanese version of the game, the King speaks English with a heavy Japanese accent, saying "herupu" ("help!"), "sankyū" ("thank you"), and "baibai" ("bye bye!"), and the voices themselves were done by Kazunori Sawano and Atsuko Sugisaki.
 The U.S. version of the game features a different voice for the King without the Japanese accent.

 Legacy

-King & Balloon was later featured in Namco Museum Encore for the PlayStation, as Japan-only release.
+King & Balloon was later featured in Namco Museum Encore for the PlayStation, as an exclusive release for Japan.
 It made its North American console debut on Namco Museum Battle Collection for the PSP, in which the player could choose the King's voice (original Japanese or later U.S. version) after unlocking the manic settings.
 It also appeared in Namco Museum Virtual Arcade for the Xbox 360, as well as Namco Museum Megamix for the Wii.